 While I’m extremely flattered that someone thinks I have that much power, I’m under no illusion that the teaching of the Catholic Church regarding Assisted Reproductive Technologies (ART), especially in-vitro fertilization (IVF), will be changing any time soon.

 I always try to look for common ground with those with whom I disagree, and initially I found some.
 Father Renzo Pegoraro, Chancellor of the Pontifical Academy for Life, spoke of the importance of infertility prevention.
-This is an issue that The AFA has been advocating for years.
+This is an issue that Path2Parenthood has been advocating for years.

 Our infertility prevention handbook has been extremely popular, and we’ve spent the past three years touring the country, discussing the very same topics that Father Pegoraro points to: maternal age, the effects of smoking, alcohol, nutrition, exercise, and the importance of preventing sexually transmitted infections (and other infections), as well as the role of stress.

 At the conclusion of the conference, Pope Benedict XVI issued a statement reaffirming the Church’s opposition to IVF.